pyralog/pyralog/blog/README.md

 ## 📝 License

-All blog posts are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+All blog posts and documentation are licensed under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) (Public Domain).

 You're free to:
 - **Share** — copy and redistribute
 - **Adapt** — remix, transform, build upon

-Just provide attribution to DLog.
+- **Commercial use** — use in any product or service
+- **No attribution required** — though it's appreciated!

 ---